bbenchoff/AGaMEMnon/docs/ROUTING_ADMISSION.md

    (`FCB_STAT 0x000f0002`), and *a different input is selected*.
 Quiet, non-local, and historically the most expensive class of bug in this project.

-Until 2026-08-20 the toolchain answered both with one binary gate: an edge was admitted only if some record witnessed it *at its exact position*.
-That is safe, but it conflates the two questions and refuses a large set of edges whose codeword is known exactly and which have simply never been watched conduct.
+A single binary gate — admit an edge only if some record witnessed it *at its exact position* — is safe, but it conflates the two questions and refuses a large set of edges whose codeword is known exactly and which have simply never been watched conduct.
 The closed reference backend does the opposite: it carries no conduction model at all, routes marginal edges without hesitation, and tells the user nothing.

-AGaMEMnon now uses a three-tier model, and reports what it did.
+AGaMEMnon uses a three-tier model, and reports what it did.

 ## The three tiers